mlswg/mls-protocol/draft-ietf-mls-protocol.md

 achieved again after `entropy_pool` was leaked to an adversary, fresh entropy must be regularly mixed in to the pool.

-Clients obtain inputs to mix in to their pool both from external sources (such as th OS's RNG) and internal sources (i.e. exported from key schedules of ongoing MLS sessions).
+Clients obtain inputs to mix in to their pool both from external sources (such as the OS's RNG) and internal sources (i.e. exported from key schedules of ongoing MLS groups).
 Mixing in internal sources can allow clients with no local source of entropy to piggyback off of the entropy sources of other members in a secure group chat.
 A pool SHOULD be shared between all MLS sessions on the client as this can lead to more diverse sources of internal input improving the likelyhood that, at any given moment, the pool contains sufficient entropy.

 To extract a fresh value (denoted `fresh_secret`) for use in an MLS session clients MUST first mix in a new `uint64 external_entropy` sampled from an external RNG.